hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 Today, if an account holds no balance (or no serial) of a token type, then the account can be dissociated from the token.
 However, tokens may have hefty custom fees for transferring a token.
 A user may not be able or willing to pay those fees, but cannot dissociate without doing so, effectively forcing them to pay for auto-renewal of tokens they do not want.

 This can be a significant security concern.
 A token with custom fees could  be used by a token spammer to airdrop a token to all users with a custom fee that will charge the users some HBAR or other tokens in order to get rid of the token — essentially creating a “ransom” token.
-To prevent this, we introduce the new TokenRejectTransaction.
+To prevent this, we introduce the new `TokenRejectTransaction`.

 Any token (fungible or non-fungible) can be rejected, whether it was created through automatic or manual association, and no matter how long the token was held.
 A rejected token is transferred back to the token treasury, and all custom fees on the token are waived.
+The payer of the transaction will only pay the appropriate fees for the HAPI transaction type.

 > ⚠️ When a token is rejected, we **do not** decrement `used_auto_associations`.
 That field tracks the total number of times auto-associations have been made, not the current number of token types on the account that were auto-associated.